Comparing: “traditional publisher”, “self-publishing services”, “hybrid publisher”, “vanity publisher” & “indie publisher”

 If you are tempted to hire a particular publisher you have found online, do a Google-check on them: type in the publisher’s name, then “review” (and/or “scam” and/or “vanity publisher”).

 Better still, before you look for someone to help you publish your book, ask a qualified professional editor for advice.
 (For example, if you want to know anything about the publishing industry you are welcome to call me here.)
 This will help you avoid all those shonky operators swimming around on the internet!

 - Vanity publishers, as distinct from reputable hybrid publishers.

 - Writers, be careful of vanity publishers.

-For more information about self-publishing in general, go to: The steps of self-publishing.
+For general information about self-publishing, go to: The steps of self-publishing.

 Proofread by Hannah Auld, On Time Typing, Editing and Proofreading

 Back To Blog